Python3pkg/PvKey/README.md

 Configuration
 -------------
 PvKey is configured in wga_settings.py where it points to the correct paths to the GATK bundle, reference genome, and binaries
-* Mutect should be added to the tools folder
+* Mutect should be added to the /WGA/tools directory
-* SVDetect should be added to the tools folder
+* SVDetect should be added to the /WGA/tools directory
-* b37_cosmic_v54_120711.vcf should be added to the bundle folder
+* b37_cosmic_v54_120711.vcf should be added to the /WGA/bundle/current directory
-* dbsnp_132_b37.leftAligned.vcf should be added to the bundle folder
+* dbsnp_132_b37.leftAligned.vcf should be added to the /WGA/bundle/current directory
-* hg19.len should be added to the bundle folder
+* hg19.len should be added to the /WGA/bundle/current directory

+Note: on Orchestra the files are placed in the right order, and the WGA directory is available currently under /groups/cbi/02.Public.data/WGA/, it will be moved to /groups/lpm/WGA.

 Usage
 -----